sanchitdilipjain/deploy-grafana-ec2/docs/index.md

    <img src="image/image16.png" class="inline"/>

-Step 5 - Testing CloudWatch Data Source
+**Step 5 - Testing CloudWatch as a Data Source**

    - Let's create a new dashboard with Cloudwatch as a source

    <img src="image/image17.png" class="inline"/>

-   - Green spike on the Graph that mean Grafana Server is able to successfully access CloudWatch via the attached IAM Role of the EC2 Instance.
+   - Green spike on the Graph means Grafana Server can successfully access CloudWatch via the attached IAM Role of the EC2 Instance.